Peter Goodwin

-Peter Goodwin is a British academic who is chairman of the department of Journalism and Mass Communication at the University of Westminster.
+Peter Goodwin is a British academic who is a Principal Research Fellow of the Communication and Media Research Institute (CAMRI) at the University of Westminster.

 Work

-He is the author of Television under the Tories: Broadcasting Policy 1979 - 1997.
+Goodwin has worked at the University of Westminster since 1994.
+He has been Head of the Department of Journalism and mass Communication (2004–8) and Director of Research for the School of Media, Arts and Design (2008–15) Since 2015 he has been A Principal Research Fellow in CAMRI.

 His areas of expertise are political economy of the media; media policy; media and politics; the television industry; and the social and economic impact of new media technologies.
 He is cited by Brunel University in London, describing himself as "an international expert in digital media policy and economics".